CraneStation/wasmtime-wasi/docs/WASI-intro.md

 [prebuilt packages](https://github.com/CraneStation/wasi-sdk/releases)
 that provide builds of Clang and sysroot libraries.

-Note that there are currently some [bugs](https://bugs.llvm.org/show_bug.cgi?id=40412) in clang which affect libcxx, so things like <iostream> don't work yet.
+Note that C++ support has a notable [bug](https://bugs.llvm.org/show_bug.cgi?id=40412) in clang which affects
+<iostream> in libcxx.
+This will be fixed in future versions.

 ## How can I run programs that use WASI?